 |Content Delivery Network||Global CDN||MaxCDN|

-4 Must-Know Facts About Pantheon vs. WP Engine
+4 Key Points and Must-Know Facts About Pantheon vs. WP Engine

 - While WP Engine focuses solely on WordPress, Pantheon supports both Drupal and WordPress.

 - Pantheon is faster than WP Engine.

 - Compared to Pantheon, WP Engine provides more affordable hosting packages.